IBM/aspera-cli/docs/README.erb.md

 An internet connection is required for the installation.
 If you dont have internet for the installation, refer to section [Installation without internet access](#offline_install).

+Alternatively, it is possible to install in a docker container.

 ## <a name="ruby"></a>Ruby

 A ruby interpreter is required to run the tool or to use the gem and tool.